Matthew Matthew

 • Most UK homeowners do not need planning permission for roof-mounted solar panels under Permitted Development Rights, provided certain conditions are met

-• Building regulations approval is always required for structural safety, electrical safety, and fire safety compliance
+• Building regulations approval is always required for structural, electrical and fire safety compliance

-• Any grid-connected solar or battery system must be registered with the local Distribution Network Operator (DNO) through either a G98 or G99 application
+• You must register any grid-connected solar or battery system with your local Distribution Network Operator (DNO) through either a G98 or G99 application

 • Additional permissions may apply for listed buildings, conservation areas, or certain ground-mounted systems

 Rooftop solar panels typically fall under permitted development rights, meaning full planning permission is not usually required.
-That said, solar is still subject to certain regulations, and understanding them early helps avoid delays or confusion later on.
+That said, solar is still subject to certain regulations, and understanding them early helps avoid delays or confusion later.

 For most standard homes, these steps are procedural rather than restrictive, especially when using an accredited installer who handles compliance as part of the project.
 This guide explains how UK solar panel regulations work in practice, so you can understand what applies to your property and approach installation with clarity.